tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/create-vega.rst

    $ npm start

-The React server should automatically open a new web browser tab displaying our web page with a simple Vega Bar Chart!
+The React server should automatically open a new web browser tab displaying our web page with a simple Vega bar chart!

 If you have any errors, re-start all three applications, in the same order, giving Elasticsearch enough time to show a green status before starting the backend.
 If the issue persits, please open an